NG-ZORRO/ng-zorro-antd/components/time-picker/demo/disabled.md

 ## en-US

-A disabled state of the `TimePicker`.
+A disabled state of the `nz-time-picker`.